 Manning, the all-time winningest coach in Williams history — men or women — won her 400th game on Feb.
 16th.
-Manning has taken seven teams to the NCAA Tournament in her 25 years — only 20 years of NCAA eligibility due to NESCAC rules.
-She has guided the Ephs to the Sweet 16 four times, including twice in the last eight years.
+Manning has taken nine teams to the NCAA Tournament in her 28 years — only 24 years of NCAA eligibility due to NESCAC rules.
+She has guided the Ephs to the Sweet 16 four times, including twice in the last nine years.

 In her most successful year in her career, Manning led her Ephs to the final four in 2012-2013, compiling a record of 27-6 and earning 2013 D3Hoops.com Northeast Region Coach of the Year.

-In her 23 seasons at Williams the Ephs have won 20 or more games in a season eight times.
+In her 28 seasons at Williams the Ephs have won 20 or more games in a season eight times.
 They have won or shared the Little 3 title 13 times.
-This season, for the first time, they advanced to the NESCAC Tournament championship game, losing to Amherst, 53-38.

 In the 1998-99 season, Manning guided the Ephs to a 25-2 record and a spot in the Elite 8 where their run ended in a loss to Salem State.
 That season she was named the Women’s Basketball Coaches Association Northeast Region Coach of the Year, the NESCAC Coach of the Year and the New England Women’s Basketball Association Coach of the Year.